kas-elvirov/gloc/README.md

 ## History
 Initial version: 2.0.1 ( 2017, 12 february )

-I made this program in the Russian Army while I was on duty.
+I made this extension in the Russian Army while I was on duty.
 I was coding as fast as i could )))

 ## Description
 Works for **public** and **private** repos.